 Seal rows are awesome for beginners

-So if you are in this situation… try them out!
+So if you are looking for width, but can’t seem to activate your lats, try them out!

 When to use seal rows?

 Whenever!
 You know what will really help you to improve?